-No estimate will be considered unless a combanied by either a certified check upon one of the bonks of the City of New York, drawn to the eviet of the Loughtroller, or money, to the amount of six hundred (600) dellars.
-Such check or money must not be unlessed in the sealed envelope containing the estimate, but must be banded to the officer or clerk of the Department who has charge of the Estimate-box, and no estimate can be deposited in said box until such check or money has been examined by said officer or clerk und found to be correct.
-All such deposits, except that of the successful bidder, will be returned to the persons making the same, within three days after the contract has been examided to him, to execute the same, the amount of the deposit made by him shall be forfeited to and retained by the City of New York, as liquidated damages for such neglect or refusal, but if he shall execute the contract within the time aforesaid, the amount of his deposit will be returned to him.
+No estimate will be considered unless a companied by either a certified sheek upon one of the brails of the City of New York, drawn to the order of the Comptroller, or money, to the amount of six hundred loop dollars.
+Such check or money must not be melosed in the sealed envelope containing the estimate, but must be handed to the officer or clerk of the Department who has charge of the Estimate-hox, and no estimate can be deposited in said box until such check or money has been examined by said officer or clerk and found to be correct.
+All such deposits, except that of the successful bidder, will be returned to the persons making the same, within three days after the contract is awarded.
+If the successful bidder shall refuse or neglect, within five days after notice that the contract is awarded to him, to execute the same, the amount of the deposit made by him shall be foreiered to and retained by the City of New York, as liquidated damages for such neglect or refusal, but if he shall execute the contract within the time aferessaid, the amount of his deposit will be returned to him.